In this case, we will hot smoke the beef brisket FIRST and then finish utilizing sous vide.

 I suppose some practitioners get up “way early” in the morning and fire up the Q, hoping to serve their brisket before sunset.
 This usually requires some serious finger-crossing and even prayer.
 It need not be so.
 Sous vide can take the anxiety out of meal service scheduling.

 Let us pretend that you want to have a BBQ party on Sunday afternoon/evening, after church or between games, or whatever.
 On SATURDAY, sometime between the time you get up and noon (those may be the same thing), you smoke your brisket as described above–approx. 3-4 hours.
-Then, out of your smoker and into the bag, overnight, for 18 hours.
+Then, out of your smoker and into the bag overnight.

 No alarm will sound, unless you set one.
 This is another amazing feature of sous vide.
 The meat does not suddenly turn to pudding if your interval extends for another six hours.
 At those temperatures, there will be no noticeable change in the texture of the meat.
 Heck, you could serve it on Monday if you ran out of propane on Sunday.
 That is how flexible sous vide is!